bbauska/LFS171x/README.md

 Each participant that is involved in the supply chain would require permissions to execute transactions on the blockchain.

 These transactions would allow other companies to understand where in the supply chain a particular item is.

 On the contrary, when a network can "commoditize" trust, facilitating parties to transact without necessarily having to verify each other's identity, like the Bitcoin blockchain, a permissionless blockchain is more suitable.

 Many of these instances involve the sale or distribution to the public.

 Cryptocurrencies and Initial Coin Offerings (which are not backed by national governments) usually involve implementations of permissionless blockchains.  <br/>

-You will learn about a variety of use cases in Chapter 6, "The Promise of Business Blockchain Technologies".
+You will learn about a variety of use cases in Chapter 6, <i>"The Promise of Business Blockchain Technologies"</i>.

-**Peer-to-Peer Network Architecture**
+<h3>Peer-to-Peer Network Architecture</h3>
 Historically, most applications utilize a central server (or servers). <br/>

 For one user/client to send a message to another user/client in the network, the request has to be sent to the hub or a central server, which then directs it to the right computer.